ghc-proposals/ghc-proposals/README.rst

 process, here is a short summary,

 1. Fork this repository and create a branch in your fork for your new proposal.
+   See GitHub's `documentation
+   <https://help.github.com/articles/fork-a-repo/>`_ if you are unfamiliar with
+   forking.

 2. Starting with the `template
    <https://github.com/ghc-proposals/ghc-proposals/blob/master/0000-template.rst>`_,